 - Unique.
 Copying the competition can be tempting.
 Your name needs to be unique, however, or you risk people confusing you with other businesses.

 - Relevant to the right niche.
-In most cases, it's smart to choose a brand name that gives people an idea of what your business does.
+In most cases, it's smart to choose a business name that gives people an idea of what your business does.

 - Joe's Cooking Blog